uhop/stream-json/README.md

 * `Source`, which is a helper that connects streams using `pipe()` and converts an event stream on the end of pipe into events, similar to `Emitter`.
 * Various utilities:
   * `Assembler` to assemble full objects from an event stream.
-  * `StreamArray` handles a frequent use case: a huge array of relatively small objects.
+  * `StreamArray` handles a frequent use case: a huge array of relatively small objects similar to [Django](https://www.djangoproject.com/)-produced database dumps.
 It streams array components individually taking care of assembling them automatically.
-  * `StreamFilteredArray` is a companion for `StrreamArray`.
-The difference is it allows to filter out unneeded objects in an efficient way without assembling them fully.
+  * `StreamFilteredArray` is a companion for `StreamArray`.
+The difference is that it allows to filter out unneeded objects in an efficient way without assembling them fully.
-  * `FilterObjects` filters complete objects, and primitives.
+  * `FilterObjects` filters complete objects and primitives.

 Additionally a helper function is available in the main file, which creates a `Source` object with a default set of stream components.